Flashlight Circuit: How to build a DIY Flashlight Circuit

 The next thing is to get all the necessary materials and tools required to build this project.

-Also, ensure to remove the batteries while soldering your last direct connection, and if you make a rechargeable flashlight, don’t switch on while it’s charging.
+Also, be sure to remove the batteries while soldering your last direct connection, and if you make a rechargeable flashlight, don’t switch it on while it’s charging.

 So, that’s all you should know about a flashlight and how to make a flashlight circuit.